WPgenWeakest Precondition Generator

 | trm_if v0 t1 t2 ⇒ ..

 Our first goal is to figure out how to fill in the dots for each of the term constructors.
-The intention that guides us for filling the dot is the soundness theorem for wpgen, which takes the following form:
+The intention that guides us is the soundness theorem for wpgen, which has the following form:

 Definition of wpgen for Values